-Select the Select the Select the Select the Configure agents dialog.
+Select the Configure agents menu item to launch the Configure agents dialog.
 This dialog contains a table which lists all the agents that sFlowTrend-Pro is receiving sFlow from.
 For switches, it also allows you to change the SNMP settings for each switch, and to tell sFlowTrend-Pro about switches that it should configure via SNMP to send sFlow.